Eng100/Color-Mania/ReadME.txt

 Arrow Key Right: Move Right
 Arrow Key Down: Moving Down - Only activated during flyng Number Keys 1, 2, 3: Activate gem (time varies for each gem)
-ESC: Paus in game and quit in menus
+ESC: Pause in game and quit in menus

 FEATURES TO NOTE:
 1. Dynamic camera that moves with a map bigger than the window shown to the player at a given time